JoshWeiner/DeltaPriorityBoarding/README.md

 George Liang

 ## v1 Implementations
-Here, each individual's implementation of Array Priority Queue is detailed with explanations
+**Here, each individual's implementation of Array Priority Queue is detailed with explanations**
-<br><br>
-**These are also aspects we all agreed on in our original implementations:**
 <br>

 | gliang | jweiner | lwong |